 A very warm welcome to the website of The Church of the Good Shepherd, Shoreham Beach.

-The church is OPEN for quiet worship every day 9am to 5pm, except during service times and Friday mornings when it is in use for a parent and toddler playgroup until 10.45am.
+The church is OPEN for quiet reflection every day 9am to 5pm, except during service times and Friday mornings when it is in use for a parent and toddler playgroup until 10.45am.

 Stay in touch on Facebook, or by checking this site and reading our weekly newsletter posted under Latest Articles.